insthync/awesome-unity3d/README.md

 * [GoKit](https://github.com/prime31/GoKit) - Lightweight tween library for Unity
 * [Uween](https://github.com/beinteractive/Uween) - Lightweight tween library for Unity
 * [ZestKit](https://github.com/prime31/ZestKit) - Tween library for Unity.
 The best of GoKit and GoKitLite combined in an easy to use API
+* [Animation-Sequencer](https://github.com/brunomikoski/Animation-Sequencer) - A visual tool that allows you to create animated sequences of tweens and tweak them on editor time.

 ### Vehicle
 * [Tork](https://github.com/adrenak/Tork) - Vehicle system for Unity